kayoyin/Prodigy/README.md

     $> chmod +x backscript
     $> ./backscript

-If the user is experiencing any trouble playing the midi file, the following website can be used to convert to mp3: https://www.onlineconverter.com/midi-to-mp3
+If the user is experiencing any trouble playing the midi file on their machine, the following website can be used to convert to mp3: https://www.onlineconverter.com/midi-to-mp3

 ### Method 2:

 To use the GUI ensure you have QT creator installed on your machine.
-From there open the piano.pro file (located in the pianoGUI folder) in QT and run it using the QT interface.
-This will create a build folder in your local copy of the repository called "build", open the folder and click the on the file named piano.exe, from here, user instructions are self explanatory.
+From there, open the `piano.pro` file (located in the `pianoGUI` folder) in QT and run it using the QT interface.
+This will create a build folder in your local copy of the repository called "build", open the folder and click the on the file named `piano.exe`, from here, user instructions are self explanatory.

 <a name="trans"></a>
 ## 3. Translating